AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/c-segment-comparison/segment-comparison.md

 >
 >Row items that are applied after the segment comparison has finished do not receive a Difference Score; the table will load only metric data for the two segments that are being compared

-The top metrics table displays the statistically most differentiating metrics between the two segments you’ve selected.
+The top metrics table displays the statistically most differentiating metrics between the two segments you've selected.
 Each row in this table represents a differentiating metric, ranked by how different it is between each segment.
-The metrics are also shown on a per-visitor basis, meaning that if “Visits” appears in the table, the corresponding numbers in the table represent the average number of visits per visitor in each segment.
+The metrics are also shown on a per-visitor basis, meaning that if "Visits" appears in the table, the corresponding numbers in the table represent the average number of visits per visitor in each segment.
 We also provide a difference score indicating how different this metric is between these two segments.
 A score of 1 represents a large statistical difference, whereas a score of 0 represents no statistical difference.

 For details on how the difference scores of each table are calculated, refer to [Statistical Tests Used in Segment Comparison](/help/analyze/analysis-workspace/c-panels/c-segment-comparison/statistical-test.md).

 The Top Metrics table is similar to any other table you use in Analysis Workspace.
-You can drag any metric you’re interested in into the table, and we’ll show you how it compares.
+You can drag any metric you're interested in into the table, and we'll show you how it compares.

 You can customize the table any way you want.
-We’ve also added a new “create visual” icon to each row in the table.
-Clicking this icon creates a brand new table and visual above the Segment Comparison Tool if you don’t want to clutter the Top Metrics Table and would prefer to continue deeper analysis in a new table.
-If this metric is not relevant, you can click “X” to remove it from the table altogether.
-Finally, just as other Freeform Tables, you can paginate through the list of displayed metrics or display the top 10, 20, 50, etc. if you’d like to see more than the default five line items displayed by default.
+We've also added a new "create visual" icon to each row in the table.
+Clicking this icon creates a brand new table and visual above the Segment Comparison Tool if you don't want to clutter the Top Metrics Table and would prefer to continue deeper analysis in a new table.
+If this metric is not relevant, you can click "X" to remove it from the table altogether.
+Finally, just as other Freeform Tables, you can paginate through the list of displayed metrics or display the top 10, 20, 50, etc. if you'd like to see more than the default five line items displayed by default.

 ![](assets/top-metrics.png)